Dym077/goal-mine/README.md

 - All python code has been tested with the ![Pythonchecker]https://www.pythonchecker.com/ Results vary from 'solid'(c:a 50%) to 'guido'(100%).
 ### Input Testing
+- The register and login/logout fields accepts and handles text and integer input properly.
+- The body field of the goal page accepts text and integer input up to 200 characters and the input is properly processed after the submit button is clicked.
+- The delete modal also handles onclick input to process requests such as edit and delete.

 ### Other Testing
 • Lighthouse